GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 #include "figures/tf_rep.typ"

-A binaural array has been placed in a room along with a speech source.
+A binaural array and a speech source have been placed in a room.
 @fig:ssl:sota:tf_representations displays different representations of the audio signal received by the array:
 - @fig:ssl:sota:tf_representations:spectrogram shows the power spectrogram of the signal received by the left microphone: $20 log abs(X_1 [m, k])$.
 - @fig:ssl:sota:tf_representations:ild and @fig:ssl:sota:tf_representations:ipd show the binaural cues, computed from @eq:simulator:background:def_ild and @eq:simulator:background:def_ipd respectively.